 |Travelex Travel Max||312|

 |TruTravel Insurance Premier||131|

 Where someone is departing from, or traveling to, does not have as big an impact on rates as one might expect (unless they are traveling to an especially hazardous place).
-We experimented with departures from different states in the U.S. and when the final desitination remained the United Kingdom, the cost of the travel insurance policy typically remained the same.
-The states of New York and Jersey tended to have slightly higher premiums, but the difference was less that $10.
+We experimented with departures from different states in the U.S. and when the final destination remained the United Kingdom, the cost of the travel insurance policy typically remained the same.
+The states of New York and New Jersey tended to have slightly higher premiums, but the difference was less than $10.

-We also maintained the final destination (the U.K.) and found that departing from most other countries other than the U.S. resulted in a significant increase in the average policy premium.
-It's hard to know what the reason behind that difference is – perhaps it is because the prices of the policies we were gathering quotes for are optimized for U.S. departures.
+One way to increase the cost?
+Leaving from a country other than the United States.
+We maintained the final destination (the U.K.) and found that departing from most other countries other than the U.S. resulted in a significant increase in the average policy premium.
+It's hard to know what the reason behind that difference is—perhaps it is because the prices of the policies we were gathering quotes for were optimized for U.S. departures.
 Anything outside of the U.S. might simply be categorized as a different level of risk, regardless of where someone is departing from.

 |Age||Cost of Premium|

 Factors that impact the cost of travel insurance